oliolaina/traitor/README.md

 gjfgfjgldkjfgldkjlk

-Automatically exploit fruit to pop a root shell.
+Automatically exploit fruit (fruit??) to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: